GoogleCloudPlatform/cluster-toolkit/modules/network/pre-existing-subnetwork/README.md

 ## Description

-This module is inspired by pre-existing-vpc, but is changed with the objective of supporting Shared VPCs.
+This module discovers a subnetwork that already exists in Google Cloud and outputs subnetwork attributes that uniquely identify it for use by other modules.

 For example, the blueprint below discovers the referred to subnetwork.
 With the `use` keyword, the [vm-instance] module accepts the `subnetwork_self_link`